hihellobolke/clearspark/README.md

-# clearspark - A Dependency Mapping for your Datacenter
+# clearspark - Dependency Mapping @datacenter

 This is alpha level version of dependency mapping tool.
 This python package installs the clearspark module/agent which runs on a host, gathers all the process running and sends the output to either Kafka, Neo4j or dumps as JSON, for creating the dependency graph.
 It provides a sample scala program that can be run on Apache Spark - GraphX to generate the graph from the Kafka/JSON input.